 Andy Murray mint slice

-What was I going to make to eat whilst watching tennis this afternoon and hopefully on Finals day itself if Andy gets through?
+What was I going to make to eat whilst watching tennis in the coming weeks and hopefully on Finals day itself if Andy gets through?
 We have a little joke in our house that says Andy remains British until he loses at which point he reverts back to being Scottish again.
 I thought I’d pay homage to these roots by using an oatmeal based biscuit as the first layer in a tray-bake.
 Chocolate always tops off these oatycakes nicely but what to put in the middle.
 Didn’t think that strawberries or cream would work here.
 I do still have some freeze dried strawberries in the cupboard and for a minute I was about to pour them into the oatycake mixture.

 Then I released my inner schoolgirl.